-- Completing Frome's Missing Links in the National Cycle Network 24 (shown on map). - Improving access to and along the River Corridor, in line with the Frome River Strategy (shown on map). - Enhancing the environment around and access to Frome Railway Station - Providing safe and accessible bus and coach stops - Identifying clear and safe routes for pedestrians and cycling as part of the remodelling of Frome Town Centre and residential developments over 10 units.
+- Completing Frome's Missing Links in the National Cycle Network 24 (shown on map).
+(Any detrimental impact through extension to Frome's 'Missing Links' in the National Cycle Network will be appropriately mitigated to prevent any impacts upon the Mells Valley EZI and foraging areas for bats.) - Improving access to and along the River Corridor, in line with the Frome River Strategy (shown on map). - Enhancing the environment around and access to Frome Railway Station - Providing safe and accessible bus and coach stops - Identifying clear and safe routes for pedestrians and cycling as part of the remodelling of Frome Town Centre and residential developments over 10 units.